Health and Safety during Covid-19 - Glo Therapist

 - Couch/face cradles to be wiped down after each treatment

-- Clients to wear face coverings for massage treatments except when laying on their front.
+- Clients to wear face coverings unless receiving a facial or laying face down for a massage.
 In the event that a client does not have a face covering, the therapist will need to supply a disposable face covering and will be reimbursed £5 by the client

-- To use single-use, disposable nail files or washable files that can be fully steirlised between treatments.
+- To use single-use, disposable nail files or washable files that can be fully sterilised between treatments.

 - Clients to wear face coverings for manicure treatments.
 In the event that a client does not have a face covering, the therapist will need to supply a disposable face covering and will be reimbursed £5 by the client